Asciminib (Scemblix®)

 Diarrhea

-Your oncology care team can recommend medications to relieve diarrhea.
+Your provider can recommend medications to relieve diarrhea.
 Also, try eating low-fiber, bland foods, such as white rice and boiled or baked chicken.
 Avoid raw fruits, vegetables, whole-grain bread, cereals, and seeds.
 Soluble fiber is found in some foods and absorbs fluid, which can help relieve diarrhea.
 Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange sections, boiled potatoes, white rice, products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
-Drink 8-10 glasses of non-alcoholic, un-caffeinated fluid a day to prevent dehydration.
+Drink 8 to 10 glasses of non-alcoholic, un-caffeinated fluid a day to prevent dehydration.

 Liver Toxicity

 - High Blood Pressure: This medication can cause high blood pressure (hypertension).
 Patients should have their blood pressure checked regularly during therapy.
-Any hypertension should be treated appropriately.
+Hypertension should be treated.
 If hypertension cannot be controlled, the medication may be stopped.
-Report any headaches, vision changes, or dizziness to your oncology care team.
+Report any headaches, vision changes, or dizziness to your provider.

 - Heart Problems: This medication can heart and blood vessel problems such as heart attack, stroke, blood clots, blockage of the arteries, heart failure, and abnormal heartbeats.
 Call your provider or 911 right away if you have shortness of breath, chest pain or pressure, feel like your heart is racing, new swelling, dizziness, sudden weight gain, numbness or weakness on one side of your body, loss of vision, trouble talking, pain in your arms, legs, back, neck or jaw, headache, or severe stomach pain.